-Bring Your Member ID Card Make sure you pack your member ID card.
-Bring along photocopies in case you lose it.
+Make sure you pack your member ID card.
+Bring along a photocopy in case you lose it.
 You will have to show your member ID card at the doctor's office, clinic or hospital if you need health care services.

-Pack Your Medicines and Copies of Your Prescriptions If you are taking any prescription drugs, make sure to pack enough to last you the entire trip.
-You may want to bring some extra in case you experience any delays.
-The U.S. Department of State recommends that you leave your drugs in their original labeled container.
+If you are taking prescription drugs, pack enough to last you the whole trip and extra in case of delays.
+The U.S. Department of State recommends that you leave your drugs in their original, labeled container.
 Pack them in your carry-on bag if you are flying.
 Be sure to bring copies of your prescriptions.

-Before you leave, stay informed with travel conditions by checking the CDC's Travel Health notices.
-These online reports give travelers updates about current health issues related to specific destinations.
-These issues may arise from disease outbreaks, special events or gatherings, natural disasters, or other conditions that may affect travelers’ health.
+To stay safe, do your research and heed local warnings.
+Before you leave, stay informed about travel conditions abroad by checking the CDC's Travel Health notices.
+You’ll find up-to-date news and travel warnings about current health issues linked to specific destinations.
+These issues may spring from disease outbreaks, special events, natural disasters or other conditions that may affect travelers’ health and safety.